Dive Palau with journalist & photographer Gerald Nowak

 Gerald Nowak was born in 1964 in the five-lake country south-west of Munich.
 At the age of 12, he had contact with a photo camera for the first time.
 At that time borrowed from his parents, he already got his first own SLR camera when he was 16 years old.

 In 1981 at the age of 17 he began to dive in Bavarian lakes.
-In 1989 after a stay in tropical waters it became his hobby and shortly afterwards he combined his two passions into his current profession.
+In 1989 after a stay in tropical waters it became his hobby and shortly afterward he combined his two passions into his current profession.
 Among other things, he has worked continuously for the German and international diving press for many years and is a regular photographer for German magazines TAUCHEN, UNTERWASSER, SILENT WORLD and DIVEMASTER.

 As a photographer, Gerald is always on the quest for news and has won prizes in several national and international photography competitions.
 In the 90s he was an Indonesian champion at a competition in Kalimantan.